gunthercox/ChatterBot/docs/django/tutorial/django-rest-framework-tutorial/index.rst

 - Create a viewset and router to expose your API

 For further learning, a good place to start would be how to use JavaScript to interact with your API from your webpages.

+:ref:`Up next <django-filter tutorial>` in this series we'll be continuing to build off of this project by adding filtering capabilities to our API using the ``django-filter`` package.